CaesarSilvae/pontryagin-calc/README.md

 ```

 ### How to Run
-Extract the zip folder in a directory you choose in your computer, but <ins>**DO NOT**</ins> change the hierarchy of the folders and files inside!
+- Extract the zip folder in a directory you choose in your computer, but <ins>**DO NOT**</ins> change the hierarchy of the folders and files inside!
+  - If the hierarchy needs to change, paths in params.paths should be updated accordingly.
+- Adjust the input parameters:
+  - <ins>dimMin:</ins> The starting dimension of the computation.
+  - <ins>dimMax:</ins> The ending dimension of the computation.
+  - <ins>enableLog:</ins> Set as 1 to enable log keeping, set as 0 otherwise.
+  - <ins>enableMatrixWrite:</ins> Set as 1 to enable erroneous matrices to be written in the log                                   file, set as 0 otherwise. "enablaLog" flag must be raised.
+  - <ins>txtForm:</ins> This variable is for adjusting the formatting of the log file.
+Set as 1                         if the log file is to be displayed in notepad, set as 2 for notepad++.
+  - <ins>tolerance:</ins> Tolerance value below which a variable is considered as 0.
+- Run the "main.m" file

 ## 📁 Repository Structure
 ```graphql